expra-frankfurt/wise25/lecture/content/writing.md

 # Scientific Writing

-In this session, we will discuss several general principles of writing scientific articles.
+In this section, we will discuss several general principles of writing scientific articles.
 We will focus on experimental reports as this is part of your assignment in the Expra, but many principles apply to other types of scientific writing as well (e.g., review papers, meta-analyses, commentaries, etc.).

 Specifically, we will cover:

-[1.
-Contents:](#contents) What information you should write about and where that information goes.
+1. [Contents:](#contents) What information you should write about and where that information goes.
-[2.
-Language:](#language) How to express yourself in a scientific reports.
+2. [Language:](#language) How to express yourself in a scientific reports.
-[3.
-Form:](#form) How to format your reports.
+3. [Form:](#form) How to format your reports.
-     [3.1 APA style:](#apa-style) Standardized conventions for psychological articles.
+     3.1 [APA style:](#apa-style) Standardized conventions for psychological articles.
-     [3.2 Figures and Tables:](#figures-and-tables) Standardized guidelines for the creation of figures and tables.
+     3.2 [Figures and Tables:](#figures-and-tables) Standardized guidelines for the creation of figures and tables.
-     [3.3 References:](#references) How to cite other articles the easiest way.
+     3.3 [References:](#references) How to cite other articles the easiest way.
-[4.
-Use of AI tools:](#use-of-ai-tools) Rules for using AI tools such as ChatGPT, DeepL, etc.
+4. [Use of AI tools:](#use-of-ai-tools) Rules for using AI tools such as ChatGPT, DeepL, etc.

 ## 1. Contents
 This section is mostly based on an excellent paper by Mensh and Kording (2017) entitled [Ten simple rules for structuring papers](https://doi.org/10.1371/journal.pcbi.1005619).
 It is strongly recommended that you read this paper.
 You will find a summary of the ten rules below:

-<big>**1.
-Focus your paper on a central contribution**</big>
+<big>**Rule 1: Focus your paper on a central contribution**</big>

 When you write your paper, you should try to focus it on **one central contribution** (this can be a theoretical insight, a new method, a criticism of previous research, etc.).
 Try to make your claim as **simple** as your data and experimental logic allow and clearly communicate it in the **title of your paper** so that it is immediately clear what your paper is showing.